Social Security Basics

 Social Security helps older Americans, workers who become disabled, and families in which a spouse or parent dies.
 Today, about 167 million people work and pay Social Security taxes and about 59 million people receive monthly Social Security benefits.

-Most of our beneficiaries are retirees and their families—about 42 million people.
+Most of social security beneficiaries are retirees and their families—about 42 million people.
 But Social Security was never meant to be the only source of income for people when they retire.
 Social Security replaces about 40 percent of an average wage earner’s income after retiring, and most financial advisors say retirees will need 70 percent or more of pre-retirement earnings to live comfortably.
 To have a comfortable retirement, Americans need more than Social Security.
 They also need private pensions, savings, and investments.

 The money you pay in taxes isn’t held in a personal account for you to use when you get benefits.
 We use your taxes to pay people who are getting benefits right now.
 Any unused money goes to the Social Security trust funds, not a personal account with your name on it.